Triangulated categories of mixed motives: Algebraic K-theory

 \begin{num} Recall from the construction the following property of the spectrum $\BGL$: \begin{enumerate} \item[(K4)] the spectrum $\BGL$ is a $\PP^1$-periodic spectrum in the sense that there exists a canonical isomorphism

-As usual, $\PP^1_S$ is pointed by the infinite point. \end{enumerate} This isomorphism is characterized uniquely by the fact that its adjoint isomorphism (obtained by tensoring with $\un_S(1)[2]$) is equal to the composite
+As usual, $\PP^1_S$ is pointed by the infinite point. \end{enumerate} This isomorphism, classically called the Bott isomorphism, is characterized uniquely by the fact that its adjoint isomorphism (obtained by tensoring with $\un_S(1)[2]$) is equal to the composite

 where $u:\sus \PP^1 \rightarrow \BGL$ corresponds to the class $[\mathcal O(1)]-1$ in $\tilde K_0(\PP^1)$ through the isomorphism (K2) and $\mu$ is the structural map of monoid from (K3).

 Using the isomorphism of (K4), the property (K1) can be extended as follows: for any smooth $S$-scheme $X$ and any integers $(i,n) \in \ZZ^2$, there is a canonical isomorphism: